 In other words, Peter says we have everything we need for our spiritual lives in order to help us serve our God in a way that pleases Him.

-He says we have everything we need because God has given it to us by divine power.
-We have everything we need through the knowledge of Him as Peter just told us.
-People can only experience true life and true godliness through the knowledge of the One who has called us by glory and virtue.
+He says we have everything we need because God has given it to us by divine power, 2 Peter 1:3.
+We have everything we need in the Scriptures to know what the gospel is, Romans 1:16.
+We have everything we need through the knowledge of Him as Peter just told us, 2 Peter 1:2.
+People can only experience true life and true godliness through the knowledge of the One who has called us by glory and virtue, 2 Peter 1:3.

-If God, through His Word has given us everything we need for our spiritual lives then we don’t need prophesying today for God to reveal something to us which He has already revealed to us in His Word.
+If God through His Word has given us everything we need for our spiritual lives, then we don’t need prophesying today for God to reveal something to us which He has already revealed to us in His Word, 1 Corinthians 13:8-10.

-If God, through His Word has given us everything we need for our spiritual lives then we don’t need tongue speaking today for God to reveal something to us which He has already revealed to us in His Word.
+If God through His Word has given us everything we need for our spiritual lives, then we don’t need tongue speaking today for God to reveal something to us which He has already revealed to us in His Word, 1 Corinthians 13:8-10.

-If God, through His Word has given us everything we need for our spiritual lives then we don’t need supernatural knowledge today for God to reveal something to us which He has already revealed to us in His Word.
+If God through His Word has given us everything we need for our spiritual lives then we don’t need supernatural knowledge today for God to reveal something to us which He has already revealed to us in His Word, 1 Corinthians 13:8-10.

-Please don’t misunderstand what Peter means here when he uses the word ‘knowledge’, he is talking about a lot more than intellectual knowledge.
+Please don’t misunderstand what Peter means here when he uses the word ‘knowledge’, 2 Peter 1:3, he is talking about a lot more than intellectual knowledge.

 He is talking about knowledge that comes not only from knowing Jesus Christ but also from developing and experiencing Jesus Christ in our lives.
 In other words, there is no point in having a load of knowledge about the Bible, if our life isn’t reflecting what we know.

 The final precious blessing which Peter reminds us about is found throughout the pages of the entire Bible.
-He says we have the precious blessing of God’s promises.
+He says we have the precious blessing of God’s promises, 2 Peter 1:4.

 A promise from God is a statement that we can depend on with absolute confidence, hence why Peter describes those promises as exceedingly great and precious promises.

-Peter understood why they are so precious and that’s why he reminds his readers that through those promises of God we may be partakers of the divine nature.
+Peter understood why they are so precious and that’s why he reminds his readers that through those promises of God we may be partakers of the divine nature, 2 Peter 1:4.
 In other words as Christians, we may share in the things which are related to the nature of God.

-We would still be in our sins today and helpless to do anything about it if it wasn’t for the promise of God to send The Redeemer to save us.
-We would have no hope of heaven or anything beyond this life if Jesus didn’t die on the cross like God promised He would.
+We would still be in our sins today and helpless to do anything about our sin if it wasn’t for the promise of God to send The Redeemer to save us.
+We would have no hope of heaven or anything beyond this life, if Jesus didn’t die on the cross like God promised He would.

 We would be just as corrupt as most of the world still is today but because God promised His Son would die for you and me, we have now escaped the corruption that is in the world through lust but Peter says through these great and precious promises from God, we have escaped.
 God’s promises are trustworthy because He is trustworthy, Hebrews 10:23.

-Peter doesn’t want us just to know about Jesus, he wants us to look like Jesus, he wants us to sound like Jesus, he wants us to speak like Jesus, and he wants us to think like Jesus.
+Peter doesn’t want us just to know about Jesus, he wants us to look like Jesus, he wants us to sound like Jesus, he wants us to speak like Jesus, and he wants us to think like Jesus, Romans 8:29 / 2 Corinthians 3:18 / Ephesians 4:11-15.

 In other words, these will help us be Christ-like, the more we grow in these graces as Christians, the more we will really know Jesus because Jesus Christ is the perfect personification of these graces.

-For us to grow in our knowledge of Jesus Christ we need to ‘make every effort’, we need to understand that all these eight graces need to be working together.
+For us to grow in our knowledge of Jesus Christ we need to ‘make every effort’, 2 Peter 1:5, we need to understand that all these eight graces need to be working together.

 Peter is saying, when each grace is working in harmony with the others this will produce the overall effect.
 He is saying that each grace is to blend with and make perfect the grace that goes before it.

-Peter says, to knowledge add self-control, in other words, the grace of self-control enables us to apply properly the knowledge we have.
-When he says to self-control add perseverance, he says self-control in turn needs the quality of perseverance to be consistent day after day.
+Peter says, to knowledge add self-control, 2 Peter 1:5-6, in other words, the grace of self-control enables us to apply properly the knowledge we have.
+When he says to self-control, add perseverance, 2 Peter 1:6, he says self-control in turn needs the quality of perseverance to be consistent day after day.

 In other words, we can’t just work on our brotherly affection one day and then work on our love the next.
 Each grace must be developed in conjunction with the other.